Developer Guide

 - In Storage, we had to ensure that the data is valid in all the different places.
 For example, a

-.
+medicinecould appear as an entity in PharmHub itself, or in the allergies or apersonor in anorder.
+Similar checking had to be done forpersonandorder.
 Validating all this and ensuring that referential integrity was upheld took significant effort. - In Ui, due to the coupling between the three entities, it once again took a lot of effort to ensure all the UI information is being displayed correctly.

 For example, when a

-reflects it as well. - In Logic, we had to ensure no regressions took place due to user behaviour.
+personis edited we had to ensure the corresponding UI fororderreflects it as well. - In Logic, we had to ensure no regressions took place due to user behaviour.
 For example, we had to ensure a

 Achievements